fauna/fauna-shell/README.md

 Update the default environment in `.fauna-project`.

 USAGE
-  $ fauna environment select environment
+  $ fauna environment select ENVIRONMENT

 ARGUMENTS
-  environment  The new default environment to use
+  ENVIRONMENT  The new default environment to use

 DESCRIPTION
   Update the default environment in `.fauna-project`.

   NOTE: `fauna project` and `fauna environment` are still in beta.
 Behavior is subject to change.

 EXAMPLES
   $ fauna environment select my-environment